Particular/docs.particular.net/nservicebus/recoverability/index.md

 Note: The configured value describes the minimum number of times a message will be retried if its processing consistently fails.
 Especially in environments with competing consumers on the same queue, there is an increased chance of retrying a failing message more times across the endpoints.

-Note: Number of immediate retries is a best effort guarantee.
+Note: Number of immediate retries is best effort.
 Immediate retries can be performed more than configured amount of time (even if configured to be off).

 ### Transport transaction requirements